torbsd/torbsd.github.io/obsd-relays.md

 For installing applications, OpenBSD's [recommended method] is the [pkg_add(1)] system, as opposed to using ports build from source. pkg_add uses pre-compiled binary files with set options.
 Rarely should a user have an issue with the defaults.
 There are cases in which a more experienced OpenBSD user would opt for the ports system.

-This guide is based on OpenBSD 5.6, which was released on November 1, 2014.
+This guide is based on OpenBSD 5.7, which was released on May 1, 2015.

 ### Syntax ###